 How to cut the cost of home insurance

-MoneySuperMarket data found the average cost of home insurance (combined) in autumn 2016 (September to November) was £105.
+MoneySuperMarket data found the average cost of home insurance (combined) in December 2017 was £121.

 Here are our top tips on how to reduce the amount you pay for cover:

 - Shop around: Compare quotes from different insurers to ensure you are getting the best price.
-Market research company, Consumer Intelligence, found that 51% of customers could save up to £72 when comparing policies through us.
+Market research company, Consumer Intelligence, found that 51% of customers could save over 40% when comparing policies through us.

 - Increase your excess: The higher the excess, the lower your premium will be.
 Make sure the amount you choose is affordable should you need to make a claim.

 - Pay annually: Interest charges are often added when you opt for monthly payments, so paying annually could reduce the amount you pay overall.

 - Build your no claims bonus: Insurers offer discounts if you have a claim-free history, in some cases up to 50% off.